Raw Story: Awards and recognition

+In 2022, Raw Story won the first place EPPY Award by Editor & Publisher in the category "Best news/political blog (1 million or more unique visitors)" for "How I left the far right", an opinion piece by Dakota Adams, son of Oath Keepers' founder Stewart Rhodes, that described how Adams became disillusioned with the anti-government militia group in the later days of the Trump administration.
+Raw Story was also named the best U.S. news and political blog by Editor & Publisher in 2023.

+In 2023, Raw Story investigative reporter Jordan Green won the Fair Media Council's Folio Award for his coverage of the January 6, 2021 US Capitol riot.
+Four Raw Story journalists also won Folio Awards in 2024.

+In 2024, Raw Story's Alexandria Jacobson won a Society for Advancing Business Editing and Writing Best in Business award for its "Lawmakers, Law Breakers" series, which exposed Democratic and Republican lawmakers who violated U.S. conflict of interest and insider trading laws.
+It received honorable mentions in two other categories.
+The series also won the first place inaugural ION Award in 2023, which called the nonpartisan investigation "fair, bold, specific, and thoroughly documented", and a first place award from the National Federation of Press Women in 2024.
+Jacobson also won a Sidney award and a first place NFPW award for a feature article that illuminated an epidemic of violence against U.S. Mail carriers.

+In 2024, Raw Story was named to Editor & Publisher's News Media's 10 to watch.

-Reception
+Reception and criticism

 Major media outlets have called Raw Story an investigative news site, progressive, left-leaning, independent, and an alternative news site.
 Raw Story has performed exclusive interviews, investigative reporting, and has broken many stories.
 Raw Story articles have been recognized by Columbia Journalism Review and the Associated Press, and been mentioned by other news agencies such as Reuters.

-On August 4, 2008, the Online News Association announced that Raw Story was a finalist in the 2008 Online Journalism Awards in the "Investigative, Small Site" category for the article "The permanent Republican majority", which was about improper partisan influence in the prosecution of former Governor Don Siegelman of Alabama.
+Raw Story primarily aggregates stories from around the web and produces investigative reporting.

 An August 2017 study by the Berkman Klein Center for Internet & Society found that between May 1, 2015, and November 7, 2016, Raw Story was the fourth and fifth most popular left-wing news source on Twitter and Facebook, respectively.
 The study also found that Raw Story was the 9th most shared media source on Twitter by Hillary Clinton supporters during the 2016 United States presidential election.
 Another study found that rawstory.com also featured prominently on the list of links shared by a Russian troll farm via Twitter.